 We use panel data from the mobile app of an apparel retailer to estimate our model.
 For a random sample of consumers, we observe every click they made in sessions in which they searched for women's sandals, our focal category, during a period of six months in 2017-2018.
-A nice feature of our data set lies its panel nature: 48% of consumers are observed in more than one session.
+A nice feature of our data set lies in its panel nature: 48% of consumers are observed in more than one session.
 These 48% of consumers conduct, on average (median), 8 (5) sessions.
 In this mobile app, consumers can choose among six search routes (e.g., category page, sales page, search function).
 On average, consumers use 1.3 search routes, discover 21 products, and search 2 products in a session.
 Consumer behavior varies by search route.
 For example, consumers who use the category page or search function are most likely to make a purchase.
 Consumers who look at the category page or recommendations search more products than consumers who navigate the app using another search route.

 Our estimation results show that consumers are sensitive to prices: they are more likely to search and purchase lower-priced sandals and sandals that are on promotion.
 These marketing mix decisions also affect other consumer decisions: lower prices or more promotions encourage consumers to search and purchase more, but lead to fewer discovered products.
-The intuition for this result is as follows: in the presence of a price reduction, consumers are more likely to find a product they want to (search and) purchase earlier and therefore terminate the process earlier than without the price reduction.
+The intuition for this result is as follows: in the presence of a price reduction, consumers are more likely to find a product they want to (search and) purchase sooner and therefore terminate the process earlier than without the price reduction, which implies they discover fewer products overall.
 Further, we find discovery costs are substantially lower (approximately four times) than search costs.
-Therefore, consumers frequently search only a small subset of the discovered products.
+Therefore, consumers frequently search only a small subset of the discovered products and discover a relatively large number of products.